Jayaraaj2006/Jayaraaj2006/README.md

   width="220"
 />

-👋 Hi, I'm an **Engineering student** passionate about technology and continuous learning.
+-👋 Hi, I'm an **Engineering student** passionate about technology and continuous learning.

-I enjoy exploring different domains in computer science, building projects, and improving my problem-solving skills.
+-I enjoy exploring different domains in computer science, building projects, and improving my problem-solving skills.
 My interests include software development, data-related technologies, and understanding how systems work behind the scenes.

-Currently learning, experimenting, and documenting my journey as I grow in the tech world.
+-Currently learning, experimenting, and documenting my journey as I grow in the tech world.

 <br clear="right"/>